-All materials for LADAP are available at www.allianceonaging.org/LADAP he Local Aging and Disability Action Plan of the bountiful and beautiful Salinas Valley, including cities and unincorporated areas in North and South Monterey County and the city of Salinas.
+he Local Aging and Disability Action Plan (LADAP) was born in the communities of the bountiful and beautiful Salinas Valley, including cities and unincorporated areas in North and South Monterey County and the city of Salinas.
 The LADAP began with the formation of an extensive Advisory Council comprised of community members, civic leaders, Monterey County department representatives and providers from aging and disability service networks, transportation, housing, healthcare, emergency services and a variety of civic organizations.
 Key partners for this effort are the Monterey County Area Agency on Aging, the Central Coast Center for Independent Living, The Aging and Disability Resource Connection (ADRC), United Way/211, and Applied Survey Research (ASR).
 The project was funded by the California Department of Aging (CDA) and the Monterey Community Foundation.